ikngtty/ran-mouri-discord-bot/README.md

 ## Commands

 - `/choices view`
+    - View choices or choice groups.
+    - option `group`
-    - View choice group names.
+        - To specify a choice group to view choices.
+        - If not specified, you can view choice groups.